 Over a short period of time, the accumulation of snow on a roof will incur melting at the warm roof surface over the heated portions of the home.
 This water slowly travels down-slope to the outside eaves and overhangs.
 Generally, these overhangs are exposed to cold air underneath and do not benefit from the thermal effects of the upper roof surfaces.
 As this melted water encounters these relatively cold overhang surfaces, it refreezes.
 As additional water travels down, it will add successive layers of ice creating an “ice dam”.
 Instead of shedding water as a roof is designed to do, it is now allowing water to pool up behind this ice dam and then travel back under the shingles.
 When this water gets back into the wood structure, there is then the potential for water leaks, wet insulation, mold formation and wood rot.
 Also, any water under the shingles that refreezes can damage, crack and cause premature deterioration of your roof’s protective coverings.
 Roofs that are either uniformly warm or uniformly cold along the entire surface do not suffer from ice damming.

-The picture above is indicative of an ice damming problem.
+The picture on the right is indicative of an ice damming problem.
 Icicle formation is often a symptom of ice damming, a serious condition that can ruin the roofing, the sheathing below, the rafters and joists that support the roof, the insulation, the paint on the exterior walls, and even the interior finish of your home.
 In this picture, you can see the icicle formation as well as the approximately 2 inch thick layer of ice below the snowline.

 The other concern that arises from this ice damming is the added weight to the roof structure.
 Each inch of ice thickness will add approximately 5 lbs./square foot of extra load to the roof.
 I’ve seen some roofs with 4 inches or more of ice on the eave which add another 20 pounds of extra weight.
 Once you add the weight of any additional snow on top of this ice, you could be easily reaching the maximum design stress limits of the structural components.
 In some houses, I’ve observed significant cracking and compression of the interior drywall along the outside wall edges from heavy ice damming loading.
 These are serious signs that indicate the need to take corrective action immediately.